-- All staff report allegations to the designated Officer. - The designated Officer alerts the Area Manager / Director for their setting.
-If the designated officer is unavailable the designated person contacts their equivalent until they get a response- which should be within 3-4 hours of the event.
-Together they should form a view about what immediate actions are taken to ensure the safety of the children and staff in the setting, and what is acceptable in terms of fact-finding. - It is essential that no investigation occurs until and unless the LADO has expressly given consent for this to occur, however, the person responding to the allegation does need to have an understanding of what explicitly is being alleged. - The designated safeguarding lead must take steps to ensure the immediate safety of children, parents, and staff on that day within the setting. - The LADO is contacted as soon as possible and within one working day.
-If the LADO is on leave or cannot be contacted the LADO team manager is contacted and/or advice sought from the point of entry safeguarding team/mash/point of contact, according to local arrangements. - A child protection referral is made if required.
-The LADO, line managers and local safeguarding children's services can advise on whether a child protection referral is required. - The designated safeguarding lead asks for clarification from the LADO on the following areas: - what actions the designated person must take next and when and how the parents of the child are informed of the allegation - whether or not the LADO thinks a criminal offence may have occurred and whether the police should be informed and if so who will inform them
+- All staff report allegations to the designated person. - The designated person alerts the designated officer.
+If the designated officer is unavailable, the designated person contacts their equivalent until they get a response- which should be within 3-4 hours of the event.
+Together they should form a view about what immediate actions are taken to ensure the safety of the children and staff in the setting, and what is acceptable in terms of fact-finding. - It is essential that no investigation occurs until and unless the LADO has expressly given consent for this to occur, however, the person responding to the allegation does need to have an understanding of what explicitly is being alleged. - The designated person must take steps to ensure the immediate safety of children, parents, and staff on that day within the setting. - The Local Authority Designated Officer (LADO) is contacted as soon as possible and within one working day.
+If the LADO is on leave or cannot be contacted the LADO team manager is contacted and/or advice sought from the point of entry safeguarding team/mash/point of contact, according to local arrangements.

-Policies & Procedures of Christchurch Kindergarten Children's Nursery Limited (CKCNL) Reviewed June 2024
+Policies & Procedures of Christchurch Kindergarten Children's Nursery Limited (CKCNL) Reviewed January 2023